 It’s not uncommon for people to take on debt from multiple sources.
-When you are carrying debt on multiple credit cards, it can be difficult to manage your payments.
-Not to mention incredibly high credit card interest rates.
+When you are carrying balances on multiple credit cards, it can be difficult to manage your payments.
+Not to mention incredibly high interest rates.

-To get around this, people consolidate credit card debt via debt consolidation loans or balance transfer credit cards.
-Debt consolidation is the practice of combining multiple debts into a single loan.
+To get around this, people organize their balances by transfering it to credit cards or consolidation loans (the practice of combining multiple balances into a single obligation.)

 This makes it easy to manage your payments, as you now only have one monthly payment, and can also help lower your interest rates and change your term.

 This is a great option for pretty much anyone with multiple high-interest balances.

 Consolidating your balances into one, low-interest payment can help you save a lot of money on interest over time.

 There are several different options to choose from if you want to organize your balances:

 1. Balance Transfer Cards: Balance transfer cards allow you to transfer your balances onto a single card with a lower interest rate.
 These often have extended periods with 0% interest, making it easier to pay down the principal balance.